Allocation of Work and Transfer between Teams

 In all circumstances the relevant Team Manager should resolve any dispute between themselves or their team members.

-Team Managers are responsible for ensuring their staff complete records prior to transfer, but this should not hold up transfer between teams as case drift is not acceptable.
+Team Managers are responsible for ensuring their staff complete records prior to transfer, but this should not delay transfer between teams as drift is not acceptable.